Computer Art : A Contradiction in Terms ?

 (3.5) Ilfochrome, originally Cibachrome, an advanced colour printing method from photographic negative.

-(4) Quote from http://www.olympus.net/community/pafac/Slemmonsessay.htm (Beyond Novelty, curated and written by Rod Slemmons)
+(4) Quote from http://www.olympus.net/community/pafac/Slemmonsessay.htm (Beyond Novelty,

 (4.5) Hanseatic - Pertaining to the Hanse towns, or to their confederacy.
 Hanse - A medieval merchant guild or trade association